 If your cat is scratching, there are so many solutions for stopping that while your couch is still worth saving.
 And if it’s a relentless crier you’ve got, there are solutions for that, too — and they work.
 When the cat is peeing in places they shouldn’t, you

 have to get involved and fix it.
 And, often — according to the experts — the solution can be much simpler than you think.
 So read on, locate your feline overlord’s issue, and solve it.
-We only recommend products we love and that we think you will, too.
-We may receive a portion of sales from products purchased from this article, which was written by our Commerce team.
 1. This egg-shaped meal dispenser that engages the brain & slows down feeding

 Give your cat a toy that rewards them for playing, according to Shonyae Johnson, a behavior expert at

 Operation Kindness, the leading lifesaving shelter in North Texas.
 She suggests “toys that can be filled with food or treats.”
 Playthings of this nature — like this egg-shaped toy that spills treats from holes — offer double benefits.
 “As your cat plays, they receive a reward when they move the toy in the right way,” says Johnson.
 “This encourages them to continue engaging.
 These toys are often made of durable materials, such as hard plastic or rubber that can be easily cleaned for the next play session.”
 2. “Kicker” toys that bring out your cat’s natural hunting instincts

 Larger kicker toys are another way to get your cat to engage and play, which will help them stay happier and healthier.
 They help kitties “to express their natural hunting behaviors,” says Johnson.
 “These are typically large — and made of materials and stuffing that are machine washable — compared to other cat toys, like mice or balls.”
 These encourage your cat to “tackle, grab, and ‘bunny kick’ during play.”
 This